fm-labs/mc/README.md

-# mission-ctl
+# mc | mission-control

-The ultimate cloud- and hosting-agnostic platform for managing and deploying applications.
+A cloud- and hosting-platform-agnostic tool for managing compute resources and deploying applications.

 ## Features